 Through their love of improvised music and interest in obfuscating genres and traditions, they began collaborating on various performances- from catwalk shows for Louise Gray to performance work with Linder Sterling.
-As a duo, their music is a combination of electro-acoustic frameworks that are rhythmically driven and fusing jazz improvisation with crystalline electronic textures.
+As a duo, their music combines electro-acoustic frameworks that are rhythmically driven and fuse jazz improvisation with crystalline electronic textures.

-Kenichi Iwasa is known for his legendary Krautrock Karaoke night as well as being a sought after collaborator throughout Europe.
+Kenichi Iwasa is known for his legendary Krautrock Karaoke night and being a sought-after collaborator throughout Europe.
 He released ‘Customer’s copy’ as Exotic Sin with Naima Karlsson on the legendary label Blank Forms in 2020.
 Maxwell Sterling is a composer and producer releasing music on AD 93, Dekmantel, The Death of Rave and American Dreams recordings.
 Working as a film composer, sound designer and producer.

 Purveyors of Doom electronics Kinn continue their rare and carefully curated live outings during the era of inconsolable dread.
 Kinn’s ever-shifting live ensemble is currently formed by the additions of composer & percussionist Louis Giannamore (Drums) and William Boon (Cello).
-Their live show has been built to make full use of FOLD’s sound system, guiding the audience through their cinematic soundtrack to the state of the world, with extreme highs and lows of catharsis and euphoric respite.
+Their live show has been built to fully use FOLD’s sound system fully, guiding the audience through their cinematic soundtrack to the state of the world, with extreme highs and lows of catharsis and euphoric respite.

-SWARMM, AKA Liam Noonan, is a multidisciplinary artist, whose practice revolves around the power dynamics of machines and human interaction.
-Working both in music and interactive digital media, his project pushes the notion of immersive gallery-based installations, with heavy crossover to club aesthetics.
-SWARMM’s music turns the listener into an intricate vortex of emotional dynamics, where he expertly maximizes the limits of contemporary electronic music and combines his fondness for visual arts with the rigour of experimental practice.’ -The Forgotten-
+SWARMM, AKA Liam Noonan, is a multidisciplinary artist whose practice revolves around the power dynamics of machines and human interaction.
+Working both in music and interactive digital media, his project pushes the notion of immersive gallery-based installations with heavy crossover to club aesthetics.
+SWARMM’s music turns the listener into an intricate vortex of emotional dynamics, where he expertly maximizes the limits of contemporary electronic music and combines his fondness for visual arts with the rigour of experimental practice.